mphomiciah/customer-workflow-system/README.md

    git clone https://github.com/mphomiciah/customer-workflow-system.git
    cd customer-workflow-system
 2. Verify Python installation by opening a command prompt (CMD) and typing `python --version`.
 3. If you don't have python, Install Python from [python.org](https://www.python.org/downloads/).
+Don't forget to click both buttons to add python.exe to PATH
 4. Create and activate a virtual environment (python -m venv venv, source venv/bin/activate).It's optional, you can skip this step if you want.
 5. Verify pip installation by opening a command prompt (CMD) and typing `pip --version`.
 6. If you don't have pip, Install `pip`, the Python package installer, by following the [pip installation guide](https://pip.pypa.io/en/stable/installation/).